Kaioru/Instructability/README.md

 This Module adds a variety of ways to add Commands to your Discord4J Bot.

-**The project is actually called Instructability.
-The current Github repo has a typo (missing an 'i')..
-Ugh.**

 ## Usage
 ### Users
 To add this Module to your bot, simply head to the [Releases](https://github.com/Kaioru/Instructabilty/releases) page and download the latest, or required, release of Instructability.
 Once downloaded, head to your Bot's Module directory and place the .jar file there.